Flipping 101 w/ Tarek El Moussa

 Flipping 101 with Tarek El Moussa is a reality television series airing on HGTV.
 It features real estate agent Tarek El Moussa, best known for his previous show Flip or Flop, mentoring real estate novices wanting to learn the secrets of a successful house flip.
 The show premiered in 2020 and was given a one-hour format for its second season in 2021.
-The show was renewed for a third season, which premiered in 2023.
+The show was renewed for a fourth season, which premiered in 2025.